vjmadrid/workspace-infraestructure-lab/docker/sonarqube/basic-compose/README.md

 This a configuration mechanism that affects all projects used for the configuration user

 It avoids having to add the code in each one of the POM.xml

-1. Check Maven settings file : (usually at ~/.m2/settings.xml)
+1. Check Maven settings file : (usually at ~/.m2/settings.xml) -> .m2 folder

-2. Edit o create Maven settings file
+2. Edit o create Maven settings file : settings.xml

 3. Add plugin group